 After a bit of a silence, she said, “I don’t know.
 It just makes sense.”

-Then they heard the sound of the ocean, and the voice of Hemingway coming from afar.
+There was the sound of the ocean, and the voice of Hemingway coming from afar.

 “The sharks are coming.”
 She whispered.